-, certifies or affirms the truthfulness and accuracy of cation and disclosure, if any.
-In addition, the Contractor understands ons of 31 U.S.C.
-A 3801, et seq. , apply to this certification and Signature of Contractor's Authorized Official Name and Title of Contractor's Authorized Official Date
+The Contractor, , certifies or affirms the truthfulness and accuracy of each statement of its certification and disclosure, if any.
+In addition, the Contractor understands and agrees that the provisions of 31 U.S.C.
+A 3801, et seq., apply to this certification and disclosure, if any.

+Signature of Contractor's Authorized Official Name and Title of Contractor's Authorized Official Date